kbastani/event-sourcing-microservices-example/README.md

 ## Commands and Queries

 CQRS is a way to structure your REST APIs so that stateful business logic can be captured as a sequence of events.
 Simple CRUD operations have dominated web services for the better part of the last two decades.
 With microservices, we should make sure we structure our REST APIs in the same way that we would build a command-line application.
-Can you imagine trying to build a CLI application using only REST APIs that implemented CRUD?
+Can you imagine trying to create a CLI application using only REST APIs that implemented CRUD?

-For each domain aggregate that we have in our microservice applications, we must only use *command* APIs to mutate state as a result of how business logic applies to domain data.
+For each domain aggregate that we have in our microservice applications, we must only use command APIs to mutate state as a result of how business logic applies to domain data.
 As a result, the aggregates get transformed into a query model that is used for HTTP GET operations.

 ### Event Sourcing and CQRS

 The *User Service* is responsible for storing, exposing, and managing the data of a social network's users.
 The query model for a user's profile is created by applying commands in the form of business logic that is triggered by a REST API.
 Each command is applied to a `User` object and will generate a domain event that describes what happened as a result.

-As a result, a stream of endless domain activity are piped into a `User` topic as a series of messages that describe events that are stored in Apache Kafka.
+As a result, a stream of endless domain activity is piped into a `User` topic as a series of messages that describe events that are stored in Apache Kafka.
 I like to think of Apache Kafka as a "DNA store" for a distributed system—allowing us to exactly replicate and create projections of domain data that are distributed across many different applications and databases.

 <img src="https://imgur.com/DUEhtBH.png" width="480" alt="Event sourcing architecture diagram">

 The same idea applies to the *Friend Service*.
-Every time a user adds a friend, a command is triggered that generates an event that describes exactly what happened.
+Every time a user adds a friend, a command is triggered that generates an event that describes precisely what happened.
 All of these events can be sequenced in the exact order they are received from the front-end users.

 There is a metaphor I often use for event sourcing in microservices.
 It helps to think that each domain microservice is a musical instrument in a symphony orchestra.
 Each instrument plays a stream of notes that create a composition of sound.
 When a musician plays one note, an event is sent out, projecting a harmonic wave that finds the ears of those listening.
-Each of these different instruments are playing in parallel and are combined together to form a single symphony of sound.
+Each of these different instruments is performing in parallel and are combined to form a single symphony of sound.

 Now, our aggregate store—the *Recommendation Service*—could be thought of as a kind of recording studio that combines the different channel sources into one single musical track.
-The newly formed single track is then recorded to a disk or tape, making it immutable—as an exact read-only replica of the song.
+The newly formed single track is then recorded to a disk or tape, making it immutable— like an exact read-only replica of the song.
 We can create as many copies as we want, and distribute them all over the world without worrying about the original song being corrupted or accidentally modified.
 That's the beauty behind a read-only aggregate service.
 These useful services are similar to recording studios that can mix or remix the original multi-channel tracks of a song and then combine them into one immutable projection of past behavior.

 <img src="https://imgur.com/Uqd7SHE.png" width="400" alt="Domain graph of users and friends">
 <br/>

-The *Recommendation Service* can use a single projected view of the many silos of domain data across an architecture and provide new powerful querying capabilities that do not require HTTP traversals.
-These aggregate services can be used for machine learning, predictive analytics, or any use case that requires combining multiple streams of events together into a single eventually consistent data structure.
+The Recommendation Service can use a single projected view of the many silos of domain data across an architecture and provide new powerful querying capabilities that do not require HTTP traversals.
+These aggregate services can be used for machine learning, predictive analytics, or any use case that requires combining multiple streams of events into a single eventually consistent data structure.

 ## Friend of a Friend Recommendations

-Let's take a look at a seemingly simple query that can quickly become a monster that wrecks havoc due to its computational complexity.
+Let's take a look at a seemingly simple query that can quickly become a monster that wreaks havoc due to its computational complexity.
 A friend-of-a-friend query should be simple, right?
-Well let's rethink that idea.
+Well, let's rethink that idea.
 Since our friend relationships are stored separate from our users, we will need to make a single HTTP request for each friend, and their friends.
 To generate a single friend recommendation, we would need to make 101 HTTP requests if everyone in our social network had only 100 friends.
-This is obviously not an option if you ever wanted to sleep again as an on-call developer or operator with a pager.
+This is not an option if you ever wanted to sleep again as an on-call developer or operator with a pager.

 A better approach would be to use the best tool for the job to generate eventually consistent friend recommendations.
-The best tool in this case would be a graph database, siuch as Neo4j.
+The best tool, in this case, would be a graph database, such as Neo4j.
 Neo4j tends to eat these kinds of queries for breakfast before asking for second or third servings.
 Now, let's take a look at a friend-of-a-friend query in Neo4j that will answer the question of who are the mutual friends of two separate users?

 ```java
 MATCH (user:User {id: 1}), (friend:User {id: 2}),